joakim-brannstrom/dextool/plugin/mutate/README.md

 ## Features

-* Provides support for conventional mutation operators: AOR, ROR, DCC, DCR, LCR, COR.
+* Provides support for conventional mutation operators: AOR, ROR, DCC, DCR, LCR, COR, SDL.
 * Can continue from where a testing session was interrupted.
 * Allows multiple instances to be run in parallel.
 * Makes type aware ROR to reduce the number of equivalent mutants.